Physik-Institut-UZH/marmotX_SC_plots/sync/README.md

 # Watchdog based on Monit package #
 ### Yanina 18.03.2021 ###
+---

 Monit handles the checking of a stalled process and the relaunching in case it crashes

-You can add to /etc/monit/monitrc the configuration file
+You can add monit.conf to /etc/monit/monitrc the configuration file, it usually looks like:
+        check process sync_files_from_marmotx.sh with matching sync_files_from*
+               start = "/home/marmotxsc/marmotX_SC_plots/sync/sync_files_from_marmotx.sh start"
+               set alert ybiondi@physik.uzh.ch

 In case you want to use pid based instead of regex rule, you can use the script create_pid.sh, since not always a pid file is created for a process.